 There are no direct ferries from Croatian ports to the Greece.However, if you need to travel from Greece to Croatia (or vice versa) by sea, you can do it via Italy.
 Italy has ferry connections with number of ports in Croatia, but mostly in the summer.

-Alternatively, there are flights between Athens and Croatian cities of Dubrovnik and Split operated by Aegean Airlines.
+Alternatively, there are flights between Athens and Croatian cities of Dubrovnik, Split, Zadar and Zagreb operated by Aegean Airlines.
 In addition your can book a flight between Athens and Dubrovnik operated by Croatia Airlines.

 If you need to get from Southern Dalmatia to Greece you have ferry connection via Italy.
 A seasonal ferry route runs between Dubrovnik and port of Bari in Southern Italy.
 This ferry is operated by Croatian company Jadrolinija.
 Crossing time is approximately 10 hours.

 There is also a ferry operator Ventouris Ferries that runs ferries from Bari to Corfu, Igoumenitsa, Kefalonia and Zakynthos during July and August.
 These sailings are not daily but several days a week.